WebBreacher/untappdScraper/README.md

 # Usage
 ## Requirements
-There are some requiremented modules for this script to work.
+There are some required modules for this script to work.
 They are below.
 The most important of which is __this script is written in Python 3.x__.

 - Python 3.x
 - bs4